desireco/zgrid/readme.md

 ## Browser support

-am-grid is built using autoprefixer, which is configured to include css vendor prefixes that cover the last two editions of all browsers.
+z-grid is built using autoprefixer, which is configured to include css vendor prefixes that cover the last two editions of all browsers.

 <table width="100%" style="text-align: center;">
   <thead>